 It's about passwords.
 They should be difficult to crack.
 But you should also be able to remember them.
 Quite difficult ...
 We found a video that will help you with the password problem.
 On the one hand, it explains how passwords work.
 On the other hand, how to make your passwords top-safe AND easy to remember.

-Image & sound always look good, the best thing is to watch the video right away.
+Picture & sound are always good, it's best to watch the video straight away.
 We think: well done - and you?
 For those who prefer to read, here is a summary of the most important points:

 One password - lots of rules